 For all the readers, we are providing a 20% off coupon to our Etsy shop.
 Use code: STARTERSTORY at checkout!

 13. Outline Planner ($36K/year)

 Ralu Petrea (from Bucharest, Romania) started Outline Planner over 4 years ago.

 I’m Ralu Petrea, the founder (and UX Designer) at Outline Planner, the paperless planner that took me one week to launch and two years to refine.
 I started this project as a test, with a €499 initial investment, and it paid off since my first week.
 It is my full-time job two years later, and I am now open to growing my team.

 I launched the first planner in November 2018 on Etsy, as a test, with a €499 investment (for my iPad and the Apple Pencil) with no followers, no business plan, and a brand name borrowed from my previous business that failed.
 From November 2018 until October 2020, I sold my planners exclusively through my Etsy shop and reached €80K+ in sales, with profit margins around 70% (mostly depending on ad-spend).
 In 2 years, I got 4K+ orders (15-20% are returning customers) with an avg. customer value of €58.36, and all that while working on my UX design service business.

-Mari & Matt McNamara (from Chicago, Illinois, USA) started No Cold Feet LLC over 5 years ago.
+Mari & Matt McNamara (from Chicago, Illinois, USA) started No Cold Feet LLC about 6 years ago.